upennbootcamp23/egerev_CMS-blog-site/README.md

 - The user can add, edit, or delete comments
 - The user can either login or sign up

+The only difference is that this is a student-created blog site.

 ## Credits